logo

 [ADVERTISEMENT]

-The OP was making her skirt out of a fabric that was discontinued from the store.
-She had layed everything out on the floor when she got up to feed the dogs and take them outside to the bathroom.
+The OP was making her skirt out of a fabric that had been discontinued at the store.
+She had laid everything out on the floor when she got up to feed the dogs and take them outside to the bathroom.

 When she came back inside, she noticed the fabric was wet and realized that the older dog had peed on it.
-The Redditor says she screamed, "No," and the dog's name.
+The Redditor says she screamed, "No," along with the dog's name.

-Of course, her brother came rushing down the stairs thinking the dog had escaped or something terrible had happened.
+Of course, her brother came rushing down the stairs, thinking the dog had escaped or that something terrible had happened.
 When OP told her brother what had actually happened, he told her she was overreacting.

-The OP was making her skirt out of a fabric that was discontinued from the store.
-She had layed everything out on the floor when she got up to feed the dogs and take them outside to the bathroom.
+The OP was making her skirt out of a fabric that had been discontinued at the store.
+She had laid everything out on the floor when she got up to feed the dogs and take them outside to the bathroom.

 Reddit/betpups27